 This is where Bookalope is different.

-Bookalope strictly separates the story’s content and structure from its final visual presentation.
+Bookalope strictly separates the story’s content and structure from its visual presentation.
 Similar to the traditional publishing process, a book is designed based on the story and the publisher’s constraints, as well as the target medium.
 Bookalope provides various design templates, each tailored specifically for print book and ebook.
-Once a book has been built for a target medium, it is not the premise for another design for a different medium.
+Once a book has been built for a target medium, it is not the stepping-stone for yet another design for a different medium.
 By working from a single structured text source, Bookalope provides a highly efficient, consistent, and stable process without cumbersome and repetitive work that alternates between the story’s structure, content, and design.

 Welcome to Bookalope!